imarpitajaiswal/imarpitajaiswal/README.md

 ---

 ## 👨‍💻 About Me
-I am an AI/ML Engineer and Software Developer with a focus on building scalable, intelligent systems.
-Currently pursuing my MCA in AI & ML, I specialize in transforming complex data into actionable software solutions.
-My work bridges the gap between academic theory and production-ready enterprise applications.
+AI/ML Engineer and Software Developer dedicated to building scalable, intelligent systems.
+Currently completing my MCA in AI & ML, I specialize in architecting data-driven software solutions.
+I bridge the gap between academic research and production-ready enterprise applications by focusing on clean code, modular design, and efficient deployment.
+Passionate about leveraging Generative AI and MLOps to solve real-world problems.

 ---